DNA-Evolutions/C-Sharp-REST-Client-Examples/README.md

 	dotnet build
 ```

-The call will generate the `OpenApiTools.dll`, `Dna.Utils.dll` and the `TourOptimizerExample.exe` and will download all dependencies.
-The target-framework is `netstandard2.0` (for the libraries) and `netcoreapp6.0` (for the executable).
+The call will generate the `OpenApiTools.dll`, `Dna.Utils.dll` and the example-executables (e.g. `TourOptimizerExample.exe`) and will download all dependencies.
+The target-framework is `netstandard2.0` (for the libraries) and `netcoreapp6.0` (for the executables).
 You can also use Microsoft Visual Studio and perform the standard solution build process.

 ## Run the examples

-Go to `src\Dna.Example\TourOptimizer\optimize\bin\Debug\netcoreapp6.0\` and call the executable `TourOptimizerExample.exe`.
+For example, go to `src\Dna.Example\TourOptimizer\optimize\bin\Debug\netcoreapp6.0\` and call the executable `TourOptimizerExample.exe`.
 By default, it expects a locally running TourOptimizer at <a href="http://localhost:8081" target="_blank">http://localhost:8081</a>.